moding-il/bizdoc.core/README.md

 ## How To

+### Format email

+Create new xslt file.
+Refer to xsd.
+In properties, choose 'Copy'.

+In startup.cs services.AddBizDoc(), set the Template path relative to the project root.

+You can pass data to Data node by implementing GetCustomData() on your form object.

 ### Create custom Identity Manager

 Create new class in your project and make it implement _BizDoc.Core.Identity.IIdentityManager_ and _BizDoc.Core.Identity.ISignInProvider_.
 Register each of them separately in _startup.cs_ as scoped service for the respective interface, prior to calling AddBizDoc().

+### Change cube chart type

+bizdoc.json